chiaweilee/document.hidden/README.md

 hidden({
   delay: 3000,
   hidden () {
-    console.log('hidden called more than 300 0ms')
+    console.log('hidden called, when hidden more than 300 0ms')
   },
   shown () {
-    console.log('shown called after hidden more than 3000 ms')
+    console.log('shown called, only when hidden more than 3000 ms')
     // ⚠ if hidden less than 3000ms and shown next, shown() will not been called.
   }
 })